infominer33/infominer33.github.io/_pages/about.md

 I'm not interested in writing about myself.
 The story of my life might be interesting to some people, but at this point would offer little practical value to the world.

-I'm not great, awesome, horrible... or rather I suppose I'm all of those things.. like most anyone I've gotten to know very well.
+I'm not awesome, horrible, crazy, or admirable... ok, so really all of those words could be used to describe me in various moments.

 I'm just seizing this opportunity where the talent market in tech is starved, and there are a multitude of ways to earn a living after a few years of study.